Roland Robertson

-Roland Robertson (born 1938, died 2022) was a sociologist and theorist of globalization who lectured at the University of Aberdeen in Scotland.
+Roland Robertson (August 7, 1938 - April 29, 2022) was a sociologist and theorist of globalization who lectured at the University of Aberdeen in Scotland.
 Formerly, he was a professor of sociology at the University of Pittsburgh, and in 1988 he was the President of the Association for the Sociology of Religion.

+Biography

+Robertson was born near Norwich, Great Britain in 1938.
+He received his undergraduate degree at the University of Southampton and taught at the University of Essex, the University of York, the University of Pittsburgh, and the University of Aberdeen.

+Robertson had three sons with Jennifer Robertson before getting divorced in 1981.

+Robertson married long time partner Judith Velody in 2018.

+Career

 Robertson's theories have focused significantly on a more phenomenological and psycho-social approach than that of more materialist oriented theorists such as Immanuel Wallerstein or Fredric Jameson.
 For Robertson, the most interesting aspect of the modern (or postmodern) era is the way in which a global consciousness has developed.
 He lays down a progression of "phases" that capture the central aspects of different eras in global history, asserting that the fifth phase, Global Uncertainty, has been reached.

 Robertson's main works are Globalization: Social Theory and Global Culture (1992) and the edited volume Global Modernities.
 In 1985, he was the first sociologist to use the term globalization in the title of a sociological article.
 His 1992 definition of globalization as "the compression of the world and the intensification of the consciousness of the world as a whole" has been credited as the first ever definition of globalization, though a more detailed analysis of the history of this term indicates it has many authors.
 He is also said to have coined the term glocalization in 1992.